mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 THIS DOESN'T SEEM RIGHT
 Or perhaps the parent steers the child into graphical areas as they are able to continue without stressing out the parent.
 Thus the child's compliance may be a kind or pragmatic decision to allow smoother progress. -->

 The implementation of some GDP involved the use of different tools and activities.
 For example, the design of a graphical element suited some learners and they depended on the support of others to implement those changes in code.

 For pair Fi and Ma the existence of GDP seems to empower the young person to direct a division on labour.

   Ma has been reading documentation on how to add animation to a character for some time.

-  Ma: Quite complicated.
-But we can do it.
-But it would mean a lot of mucking around
-  Fi: Ah Er
-  Ma: Which is difficult to do while we’re here.
-But it’s doable.
-  Ma: It’s like a project in itself really.
-  Fi: Project in itself?
-  Ma: Yeah! (laughing).
-I just want to know like.
-We can get him in.
-So if I ask about the sizing.
-  Fi: Hmmn
-  Ma: I think you can edit the size here.
-  Fi: Why don’t you go here for a computer and you can do that?
-  Ma: Why.
-What.
-While you’re doing what?
-  Fi: Um making a sound track or something.
-I could do something like that.
-  Ma: Ok.
-Yeah.
-I’ll see if there’s any more computers in the cupboard.

 Here, after a blockage, the child suggests continuing with activities to fit his existing skill set of creating assets in non-code / GUI environments.
 The child appears to make a tactical decision allowing the father to piece things together in the code based program.